camenduru/ComfyUI-AdvancedLivePortrait/README.md

 ## Installation

-This project has been registered with ComfyUI-Manager.
+This project has been registered with totoroUI-Manager.
 Now you can install it automatically using the manager.

 ## Usage

-The workflows and sample datas placed in '\custom_nodes\ComfyUI-AdvancedLivePortrait\sample\'
+The workflows and sample datas placed in '\custom_nodes\totoroUI-AdvancedLivePortrait\sample\'

 -----